microprediction/microprediction/README.md

 2. Change the email, at minimum,
 3. Run it.

-The notebook also describes the high dimensional game you'll be playing.
+The notebook also describes the scoring mechanism.
 If on the other hand you seek my:

   - [papers, articles etc](https://github.com/microprediction/home)
   - Medium [blog](https://microprediction.medium.com/)